Open-STEM/IntroToRoboticsV2/course/line_following/stopping_at_a_line.rst

     .. tab-item:: Hide

-        Press the other tab to see the solution.
+        Press the other tab to see a hint.

-    .. tab-item:: Solution
+    .. tab-item:: Hint

         #.
 Drive forward until a line is seen (the edge of the circle)
         #.
 Stop driving so that the robot doesn't leave the circle